johnsonc/hnwatch/readme.md

 Configuration is stored in hnwatch.cfg file.
 Currently there is only configuration for sending e-mail alerts.

+### Storage
+SQLite3 database file hnwatch.db is created automatically on the first run of the application

 ### Run
 ```
 Usage of ./hnwatch: